Darragh1996/PHP-Blog-Application/README.md

 This backend, built with PHP, provides a RESTful API for managing a blog application.
 The API handles user authentication, blog posts, and comments.
 Below are the available endpoints and their functionalities.

+## Quick Database Setup

+I have included an sql file (blog_app.sql) which can be used to quickly populate the database with data.

 ## API Endpoints

 ### Users